What is Mediation?

 Mediation is very simply discussions facilitated by a trained professional to draw out the concerns of both parties who are facing a divorce or separation.

 In mediation, you begin at the very first meeting to determine the information you need to reach an agreement.
-You will exchange obtain and review the information necessary to resolve your financial issues in a private setting.
+You obtain exchange and review the information necessary to resolve your financial issues in a private setting.
 You will be able to speak to your interests and goals and be guided in communications on all the important issues such as parenting time and custody, support and property distribution.
 You will be the “judge” to determine your future, not a stranger.

-Mediation with a trained professional permits you to craft your agreement to meet your needs as closely as possible privately and confidentially.
-Concerns and conflicts can be examined and diffused with assistance of your mediator.
+Mediation with a trained professional permits you to craft your agreement to meet your needs as closely as possible without going to court, in a private setting and confidentially.
+You won’t be submitting documents to a judge and discussing your private matters in the open corridors of the court house.
+If you have concerns and conflicts, they can be examined and addressed.
+Emotions can be diffused with assistance of your mediator.
 The process takes less time.
 Consequently, the costs and the emotional stress are less.
-You are able to set your own schedule for the sessions.
+You are able to set your own schedule for the sessions that can accommodate work or child care obligations.
 You will not wait months for a court event that requires you to take time away from your family or work.

 Most importantly, you will reach a better agreement since it will not be drawn under the pressure of avoiding a trial date that neither of you want nor can afford.
 You will use professionals, when appropriate, on a consultation basis as an attorney to review your agreement or answer your legal questions.
 You may see a therapist to help you resolve parenting or communication issues or an accountant to help you consider tax consequences or the value of a business.
 Because you see someone in a specific area for a limited reason, you control your costs and avoid paying high retainers for the same services in a litigated divorce.